 The failure points are consistent: the portal credentials belong to someone who left 6 months ago; the 9-field prescribed format has never been practiced; nobody has tested partial report submission (filing when scope is unknown, then updating); and the parallel RBI/IRDAI/SEBI notifications are not mapped to anyone's responsibility.

 SEBI ID.5 requires a drill program, not a single exercise.
-The distinction matters: a program has a multi-year improvement arc, varying scenario complexity, expanding participant scope, and measurable maturity progression.
-A single exercise is a compliance event.
+A program has a multi-year improvement arc, varying scenario complexity, expanding participant scope, and measurable maturity progression.

 The drill report is not the outcome — it is the input.
 The CISO's job after the drill is to convert every finding into a dated, owned remediation action and track it to closure before the next drill.
 This is what SEBI inspectors mean by "demonstrating improvement over successive drill cycles."

 Practical mechanics: within 48 hours of the drill, hold a findings review with all participants.
 Categorise each finding as P1 (fix before next incident), P2 (fix before next drill), or P3 (systematic improvement).
 Assign each finding to a named individual — not a team.
-Verify closure, not just "action taken."
 The next drill's inject sequence should specifically probe the P1 findings to confirm they are resolved.